-A. The Main Framework of CDG-MOEA
+A. Main Framework of CDG-MOEA

-In this section, the main framework of constrained decomposition based multiobjective evolutionary algorithm with grids (CDG-MOEA) is presented in Algorithm 2, which includes 6 steps: initialization, reproduction, update of the ideal and nadir points, update of the grid system, rank-based selection and termination.
+In this section, the main framework of CDG-MOEA is presented in Algorithm 2, which includes six steps: 1) initialization; 2) reproduction; 3) update of the ideal and nadir points; 4) update of the grid system; 5) rank-based selection (RBS); and 6) termination.
 In the following sections, each step is specified in details.